Documentation Index

 ① Menu name Current menu name.

-③ Volume list View the list and details of running volumes.
+③ Volume list View active Volumes and their information.

-View the list of running volumes and information on each server.
-The Volume list provides the following information.
+You can view the list of active Volumes and information by server.
+The Volume list includes the following information:

-• Unavailable: The volume has been created with the information you entered, but is not yet mounted.
+• unavailable: Volume creation is completed based on the information you entered, but the Volume is not mounted.

-• Storage class: Storage type for the created volume.
+• Storage Class: Storage type used to create the Volume.

 Caution

-• A local path volume provides NVMe storage.
-NVMe storage is physically connected to a specific host and is assigned directly to a GPU instance.
+• Local Path volumes provide NVMe storage.
+NVMe is storage physically attached to a specific host and is directly assigned to GPU instances.

-• When a GPU instance is moved to another host via failover or host migration, the NVMe storage attached to the original host does not automatically migrate.
-As a result, you cannot access the existing NVMe data from the GPU instance that is moved to a different host.
+• If a GPU instance moves to another host due to failover or host migration, the NVMe storage connected to the original host does not automatically move with it.
+As a result, the GPU instance moved to another host cannot access the existing NVMe data.

 1. Click [Add].

-• Begin with a letter and end with a letter or number.
+• It must start with an English letter and end with an English letter or a number.

 Caution